Maryland legislative audit finds drivers overbilled

 “The auditors did snapshots in time and they found all these problems,” Lam said.
 “It’s probably evidence of larger, systemic problems at MDTA that it’s not clear they’re willing to address.”

 The agency said the coronavirus crisis prompted it to expedite its transition to cashless tolling, which required replacing toll equipment at 131 locations, and said it processed about 158 million transactions during the audit period.
-They said they provided auditors with an analysis of four days at two facilities where a tiny fraction of the more than 230,000 transactions were overcharged.
+It said it provided auditors with an analysis of four days at two facilities where a tiny fraction of the more than 230,000 transactions were overcharged.

 Lam said it might be necessary for another audit that highlights the rollout of cashless tolls.